 A well-done systematic review starts with a protocol.
 Let us show you how to get your review off to the best possible start.

 An introduction to information resources in evidence-based medicine, designed for those who need to find up-to-date, clinically relevant information quickly.
-Databases such as Cochrane Database of Systematic Reviews, ACP Journal Club, Cochrane Controlled Trials Register, and Database of Abstracts of Reviews of Effectiveness (DARE) will be covered.
+Databases such as Cochrane Database of Systematic Reviews, Cochrane Controlled Trials Register, and MEDLINE search filters are covered.

 Accurate, transparent, and replicable research is the backbone of evidence-based healthcare.
 This class explores key concepts and tools to help authors improve the quality of their manuscripts and readers evaluate existing research.